Renting in Yonkers: What will $1,500 get you?

-We've rounded up the latest rental offerings via rental site Zumper to get a sense of what to expect when it comes to locating housing in Yonkers with a budget of $1,500/month.
+We've rounded up the latest rental listings via rental site Zumper to get a sense of what to expect when it comes to hunting down a place in Yonkers if you've got $1,500/month earmarked for your rent.

 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline a commission on clicks and transactions.